Kalshi Promo Code GOALMAX: Get $10 in Bonuses for NCAA Tournament Prediction Markets | Goal.com US

 - Before August (Yes: 8¢, No: 93¢)

-Kalshi makes prediction trading straightforward by linking contract prices directly to probabilities.
-For example, if a contract is priced at 40¢, it reflects a 40% chance of the event occurring.
-Should the event happen, the contract settles at $1, giving you roughly 60¢ profit per contract (minus fees).
-If the event doesn’t occur, the contract settles at $0, meaning your maximum loss is capped at the 40¢ you initially paid.
+Kalshi’s payoff system keeps things straightforward and exciting.
+Imagine buying a contract at 30¢—if the event happens, it settles at $1, giving you a 70¢ profit per contract (before fees).
+If the event doesn’t occur, the contract settles at $0, and your maximum loss is limited to your upfront cost—in this case, just 30¢.
+Simple rules, clear outcomes, and the thrill of turning predictions into profit.

 Kalshi Promo Code Full T&Cs